Water injection (engine): Bosch

-Water Injection and cooled exhaust gas recirculation (EGR) could be seen as competitive technologies.
-It has been demonstrated that at medium load, a 40-50 % Water-to-Fuel Ratio (WFR) with Port Water Injection (PWI) has the same effect as an EGR-rate of 10%, which is seen as relatively limited, even for petrol engines.
+Water injection and cooled exhaust gas recirculation (EGR) could be seen as competitive technologies.
+It has been demonstrated that at medium load, a 40-50 % water-to-fuel ratio with port water injection has the same effect as an EGR-rate of 10%, which is seen as relatively limited, even for petrol engines.

-On-Board Water Generation
+On-board water generation

 Surveys asking customers about their willingness to regularly fill up an additional operating fluid have demonstrated that the acceptance level is limited.
-Therefore, the need for refilling is considered as one of the main barrier for the mass adoption of Water Injection.
-A key enabler is the development of on-board water generation system to run in close loop system, especially in order to guarantee consistent low level of emissions (engine emissions will be raised if the water supply is exhausted).
+Therefore, the need for refilling is considered as one of the main barrier for the mass adoption of water injection.
+A key enabler is the development of on-board water generation system to run in a closed loop system, especially in order to guarantee consistent low level of emissions (engine emissions will be raised if the water supply is exhausted).
 Three major sources can be investigated: